 Day 8 Yosemite National Park

 On day 2, visit some of Yosemite’s amazing waterfalls.
-Among Yosemite’s many bragging rights, its waterfalls rank high.
+Among Yosemite’s many outstanding features, its waterfalls rank high.
 In the list of the world’s 20 tallest waterfalls, Yosemite Valley scores three spots for Yosemite Falls, Sentinel Fall, and Ribbon Fall.
 Yosemite Falls holds the undisputed title of the tallest waterfall in North America.

 Day 9 Sequoia National Park (171 miles, approx. 3.5 hour drive)

 At the heart of the park, in the shade of towering sequoias and redwood groves, the Giant Forest is home to half of the Earth’s largest and longest-living trees.
-Named in 1875 by John Muir, the forest is a stand of more than 8,000 colossal sequoia trees – many standing just as Muir found them.
-Among the forest you will find the General Sherman tree, the world’s largest living tree.
+Named in 1875 by John Muir, the forest is a stand of more than 8,000 colossal sequoia trees.
+Many of these trees are still standing just as Muir found them.
+Among this forest you will find the General Sherman tree, the world’s largest living tree.

-Possible Lodging – Montecito Sequoia Lodge & Summer Family Camp
+Possible Lodging – Montecito Sequoia Lodge & Summer Family Camp, or if you prefer camping try the Lodgepole campground.

 Day 10.
 Los Angeles (207 miles, approx. 4 hour drive depending on Los Angeles traffic)